Introduction to La Quinta Inn Oceanfront

 Restaurants and Bars

-None onsite except for the usual breakfast area, but there are several other choices within a block or two.
+None onsite except for the usual Bright Side Breakfast, but there are several other choices within a block or two.

 The Ale House is a popular sports bar and restaurant.
 Across the street near Publix is Coasters Taphouse – one of the most popular restaurant/bars in Cocoa Beach with great food and many beers and wine on tap!
 A few doors down is Flavors of India with authentic Indian cuisine – very good food!
 For takeout meals, Kim Bo Chinese is recommended.